-The Board of Directors Semiconductor Research Corporation
+The Board of Directors Semiconductor Research Corporation and Affiliates Durham, North Carolina

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of Semiconductor Research Corporation and its affiliates (collectively referred to as "SRC"), which comprise the combined statement of financial position as of December 31, 2020, and the related combined statements of activities and cash flows for the year then ended, and the related notes to the combined financial statements, and have issued our report thereon dated July 22, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined financial statements of Semiconductor Research Corporation and its affiliates (collectively referred to as "SRC"), which comprise the combined statement of financial position as of December 31, 2021, and the related combined statements of activities and cash flows for the year then ended, and the related notes to the combined financial statements, and have issued our report thereon dated July 22, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the combined financial statements, we considered SRC's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the combined financial statements, but not for the purpose of expressing an opinion on the effectiveness of the SRC internal control.
+In planning and performing our audit of the combined financial statements, we considered SRC's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the combined financial statements, but not for the purpose of expressing an opinion on the effectiveness of the SRC's internal control.
 Accordingly, we do not express an opinion on the effectiveness of SRC's internal control.